Traveling Safely During the Pandemic

 Car Trips and Hotel Stays

-- Pack hand sanitizer and sanitizing wipes and keep them at hand.
+- Pack hand sanitizer and sanitizing wipes and keep them in hand.

-- Anytime you stop, be sure to wash or sanitize hands before returning to the car.
+- Anytime you stop, be sure to wash or sanitize hands before returning to your car.

 - Bring food with you or pick up food at drive-throughs, curbside restaurant service or stores.

-- Call ahead to hotels and ask about their increased sanitation measures, including room turnover times.
-If they don’t take your question seriously, go somewhere else.
+- Call ahead to hotels and ask about their sanitation measures, including room turnover times.

 - Wipe down hard surfaces when you get to your hotel room with sanitizing wipes or cleaner.

-- Avoid hotel common areas unless you take precautions to wipe down furniture.
+- Try to avoid hotel common areas unless you take precautions to wipe down furniture.

 Visiting Family or Friends

-“Wear a mask, practice social distancing and frequently wash your hands,” said Dr. Anand.
+“Wear a mask during public transportation, practice social distancing when needed and frequently wash your hands,” said Dr. Anand.
 “The more frequently we practice these three basic routines the less likely the virus or other contagions can infect you or others.”